-The Crashtest Security Suite offers cutting edge scanning capabilities in a user-friendly interface.
+The Crashtest Security Suite offers cutting-edge scanning capabilities in a user-friendly interface.
 The scanners cover the full range of OWASP Top 10 vulnerabilities and integrate directly into your CI/CD pipeline.
 Scans can be triggered via webhooks, and developers will be notified immediately of any vulnerabilities found and provided remediation links.
 By building security into the overall development process, you will have a more secure application, which will mean more value for your manual pentests.
 This is continuous security.

 You may wonder, “Why do we need both approaches when they are both about security testing?”
 The main reason is that neither strategy provides complete coverage alone.
 But when combined, they offer the comprehensive range that penetration testing can achieve.
-Automated penetration testing is an affordable and fast method, enabling DevSecOps teams to quickly learn about possible weaknesses of the latest changes to an application within just a couple of hours.
+In addition, automated penetration testing is an affordable and fast method, enabling DevSecOps teams to quickly learn about possible weaknesses of the latest changes to an application within just a couple of hours.

 Manual penetration testing adds to this a humans’ qualifying perspective, with a deep focus on specific functionality – such as authentication and storage mechanisms for sensitive data.
 Or even the complete application as part of a more extensive review, which is often carried out in preparation of/or alongside a significant release.

-Combining these processes will undoubtedly produce some duplicate artefacts.
-When both automated and manual tests are carried out in tandem, the penetration testers’ job is to summarise and evaluate the findings, indicating which of them have a critical, high, medium or low impact and which class of security vulnerabilities they belong to.
+Combining these processes will undoubtedly produce some duplicate artifacts.
+When both automated and manual tests are carried out in tandem, the penetration testers’ job is to summarise and evaluate the findings, indicating which of them have a critical, high, medium, or low impact and which class of security vulnerabilities they belong to.
 In a report of the manual findings, the pentester would also provide suggestions on remediating these.

-Because automated penetration tests do not involve much (expensive) human labour, it is common to carry out manual testing only after automated pentests have been run.
-Their findings have been reviewed and resolved.
+Because automated penetration tests do not involve much (expensive) human labor, it is common to carry out manual testing only after automated pentests have been run.
+Then, their findings have been reviewed and resolved.
 In doing so, the penetration tester can take the automated tests’ results into account, either focusing on an area of code shown to bear many vulnerabilities or, to the contrary, take a closer look at code that was assumed to contain weaknesses but where none were identified during the automated test phase.

 Whether manual penetration testing is carried out as a second phase or in parallel to automated testing, combining the proficiency of the Crashtest Security Suite with Alice&Bob.The company’s manual penetration testing services provide a much deeper view into an applications’ security state.